Abilene, TX 79601

 The Lone Star State that we know and love today is a modern melting pot of peoples and cultures from around the world.
 But it wasn’t that long ago that much of it was an unsettled wilderness where hardy immigrants worked hard to create new lives for themselves and their families.
 Experience the tales of the Old West at Frontier Texas!, a world-class museum featuring state-of-the-art holographic exhibits, beautiful panoramic paintings, weapons, military outfits, and artifacts.

-There’s more about the Old West to be seen at the Buffalo Gap Historic Village, a mini-town made up of more than 20 buildings, a gallery with historic maps, and a vast collection of firearms and Native American artifacts.
+There’s more about the Old West to be seen at the Taylor County History Center, a mini-town made up of more than 20 buildings, a gallery with historic maps, and a vast collection of firearms and Native American artifacts.
 Fort Phantom Hill, with its ghostly chimneys that tower over a flat expanse, was a prominent U.S. Army base when travelers and settlers were pushing farther west into the Texas frontier.
 Walk the ruins of the old fort and check out the three only remaining stone buildings: the powder magazine, guardhouse, and commissary.
 The serenity of the grounds, combined with the unusual site of rows of solitary chimneys, makes the fort one of the most unique places to visit in Texas.

 Listen to the Stories at the 12th Armored Division Museum